HIPPOTION ROSETTA (Swinhoe, 1892)

 China: Yunnan (Kunming; Huanglian Nature Reserve, 2060m); Guangdong (Guangzhou; Lianping; Wanzishan, Deqing); Hong Kong (Shau Kei Wan); Hainan (Chengmai).

-Taiwan: Nantou Hsien (Lushan spa; Huisun Forest; Puli); Tainan; Kaohsiung Hsien (Liukuei); Taichung Hsien (Pahsien Shan).
+Taiwan: Nantou Hsien (Lushan spa; Huisun Forest; Puli); Tainan; Kaohsiung Hsien (Liukuei); Taichung Hsien (Pahsien Shan); Orchid Island/Botel Tobago.

 GLOBAL DISTRIBUTION

-From southern Pakistan, India and Sri Lanka, eastwards across Thailand, southern China and Taiwan to southern Japan (Ryukyu Archipelago) and the Philippines, and then southwards across the Indian Ocean Islands and South East Asia to the Maldive Islands, Andaman Islands, eastern Indonesia, the Solomon Islands and the Torres Straits of New Guinea.
+From southern Pakistan (Younus & Uddin, 2011; Rafi et al., 2014), Bhutan (Irungbam & Irungbam, 2019), India and Sri Lanka, eastwards across Thailand, southern China and Taiwan to southern Japan (Ryukyu Archipelago), the Philippines, Guam and Hawaii, and then southwards across the Indian Ocean Islands and South East Asia to the Maldive Islands, the Andaman and Nicobar Islands (Singh, Ahmad & Chandra, 2021), eastern Indonesia, the Solomon Islands and the Torres Straits of New Guinea (Lane & Moulds, 2015).

 Global distribution of Hippotion rosetta.
-Map: © BMNH.
+Map: © NHMUK.

 BIOGEOGRAPHICAL AFFILIATION